Hurlingham, Buenos Aires: Sports

 The town has three rugby clubs: Curupaytí, Hurling and El Retiro.
 All are associated with the Unión de Rugby de Buenos Aires.

 The Hurlingham Club is a centre for British sports, including cricket, golf and lawn tennis (having some of the very few grass courts in Latin America).
 The club is also home to polo and is one of the foremost clubs in Argentina and the world.

 Music

-The city is the birthplace of some of the main rock bands of the country, such as Sumo, Divididos, Las Pelotas and Gangrena.
+The city is the birthplace of some of the main rock bands of the country, such as Sumo, Divididos and Las Pelotas.